-The Commission may impose admonishment, reprimand and censure.
+The Commission may impose sanctions of admonishment, reprimand, or censure.
 After imposing censure, the Commission may recommend suspension or removal of a judge to the Supreme Court.
 If the Commission finds disability, it may recommend to the Supreme Court that a judge be retired.